zimmertr/TJs-Kubernetes-Service/README.md

 2. Provision DNS A records for the IP Addresses & Hostnames you defined for your nodes in the `vars.yml` file.
 3. Modify the `inventory.ini` file to reflect your chosen DNS records and the location of the SSH keys used to connect to the nodes.
 4. Run the deployment: `ansible-playbook -i inventory.ini site.yml`
 5. After deployment, a `~/.kube` directory will be created on your workstation.
-Within your `config` an `authentication_token` file can be be found.
-This token is used to authenticate against the Kubernetes API and Dashboard using your account.
-To connect to the dashboard, install `kubectl` on your workstation and run `kubectl proxy` then navigate to the [Dashboard Endpoint](http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/) in your browser.
+You can use the `config` file within to interact with your cluster.

 **Optional:**